ibm-cloud-docs/vmwaresolutions/services/zerto_ordering_licenses.md

 # Ordering Zerto stand-alone licenses
 {: #zerto_ordering_licenses}

-You can order a Zerto license without associating it to any VMware® vCenter Server® instance for licensing and activation of your on-premises workloads.
+You can order a Zerto license without associating it to any {{site.data.keyword.vcf-auto}} instance for licensing and activation of your on-premises workloads.

 ## Before you begin
 {: #zerto_ordering_licenses-before-begin}